JavaScript is required

 How to use Japanese humble language kenjougo - Banner

 If you're learning Japanese beyond the basics, you've probably realized that politeness levels are kind of a big deal.
 You can't just throw around casual verbs when talking to your boss or a customer.
 That's where kenjougo comes in.
-It's one of the three main types of keigo (polite language), and it's all about lowering yourself to show respect to others.
+It's one of the three main types of keigo (Polite language), and it's all about lowering yourself to show respect to others.
 Sounds a bit dramatic, but it's actually super practical once you get the hang of it.
-This guide will walk you through what kenjougo is, how it works, and when to actually use it.
+This guide will walk you through what kenjougo is, how it works, and when to use it.

-What is kenjougo?
+What is kenjougo

 Kenjougo () is Japanese humble language.
 The kanji breaks down pretty clearly: means "humble" or "modest," means "yield" or "defer," and means "language."
 So you're literally using language that defers to others by humbling yourself.

-Here's the thing about kenjougo: you use it when talking about your own actions or the actions of your in-group (like your company or family) to someone of higher status.
-You're basically lowering your position to elevate the listener.
-It's different from just being polite.
-You're actively showing humility through specific verb forms and expressions.
+💡Here's the thing about kenjougo: you use it when talking about your own actions or the actions of your in-group (like your company or family) to someone of higher status.

 The etymology tells you a lot about Japanese culture's approach to politeness.
 While Western languages might add a "please" or "sir," Japanese restructures entire verbs to encode respect and humility directly into the grammar.
 Pretty cool from a linguistic perspective.